MultitrackStudio Instruments

 GM compatibility

 The MultitrackStudio Instruments are largely compatible with GM level 1.
-Some notable differences are:
+Some notable differences are:- Most "Sound Effects" programs (Gun Shot, etc.) are not available.

-• The MultitrackStudio Instruments contain a couple of instruments which are not part of GM.
-The MIDI file will contain a program number which matches the sound closely.
+- The MultitrackStudio Instruments include a few instruments that are not part of GM.
+The MIDI file will contain a program number that closely matches the sound.
 For example: if you pick "Violin Section" the MIDI file will contain the "String Ensemble 1" program, so the file plays back correctly using any GM player.

 Under the hood